public-assembly/assembly-press/frontend/README.md

 Each of these hooks is built identically using [wagmi prepare hooks](https://wagmi.sh/react/prepare-hooks).
 This means that every app consuming this package must also consume wagmi and viem.

-`useSetupAP721`
+`useSetup`
-Deploy and configure an ERC721 contract which represents a row in the database.
+Deploy and configure a Press contract.

-`useStore`
+`useStoreTokenData`
-Store generic data in the database and mint a storage receipt.
+Store generic data in a target Press contract and receive storage receipt(s).

-`useOverwrite`
+`useOverwriteTokenData`
 Overwrite data associated with an existing token.

-`useRemove`
+`useUpdatePressData`
-Remove data associated with an existing token.
+Store/overwrite/remove data associated with an existing Press.

-`useSetLogic`
-Update the logic contract associated with a given row.

-`useSetRenderer`
-Update the renderer contract associated with a given row.

-In addition to the hooks above, this package includes the ABI for `AP721DatabaseV1.sol` which is located within `src/contracts`.
+In addition to the hooks above, this package includes the ABI for `Router.sol` which is located within `src/contracts`.

 ---